 Take a look at the following chart to see how Drew University compares to other schools in terms of tuition and fees.

 |Nationwide||Middle Atlantic||New Jersey|

-|Tuition and Fees||Expensive||Expensive||Expensive|
+|Tuition & Fees||Expensive||Expensive||Expensive|

 Note that a school may appear to be more expensive than another school when you look at tuition and fees alone, but it may actually be a better deal when you factor in financial aid packages.
 For more details on that, see: Drew University Financial Aid.